Skip to main content

 Does Genki or Heymondo cover mental health?

-Genki covers mental health and psychotherapy on the Explorer and Explorer Plus tiers.
-Heymondo does not include mental health coverage as a standard benefit.
+Genki Traveler includes mental health and psychotherapy coverage.
+Heymondo doesn’t include mental health coverage as a standard benefit.
 If mental health access is important, Genki is the better choice.

-We have evaluated both Genki and Heymondo policies across extended travel in Europe, Southeast Asia, and Latin America.
+We’ve evaluated both Genki and Heymondo policies across extended travel in Europe, Southeast Asia, and Latin America.
 This comparison is based on direct research, policy documentation, and community feedback from hundreds of travelers using both products.
 This article contains affiliate links — if you purchase through our links, we earn a small commission at no extra cost to you.
-This does not influence our recommendations.
+This doesn’t influence our recommendations.
 See our affiliate disclosure for details.

 Frequently Asked Questions